tanviajmera/Google-Data-Analytics-Capstone-Project---Cyclistic-Bike-Case-Study/README.md

 Key takeaways: Key takeaways:
 - There was an almost equal distribution of casual riders between classic and electric bikes.
 Whereas, members prefer classic bikes over electric.
 - The casual users tend to use the bike for leisure purposes, mostly on weekends.
 On the other hand, members use it for daily commute on weekdays.
 - Both annual and casual users have a high demand for the bike around 5 pm.
-Therefore, there are chances of shortage of bikes during that time.
+Therefore, there are chances of a shortage of bikes during that time.

 Recommendations: